Effective July 1, 2017:

 Broker Postlicensing students must attend a minimum of 90 percent (27 hours) of all scheduled classroom hours.

 For each 30-hour Broker Postlicensing course, students cannot miss more than three hours of scheduled classroom hours (Commission Rule 58H.
 0210 (b)).
 This requirement applies for course repeats as well.

-Note: you must have a North Carolina provisional broker license issued after Oct.
-1, 2005 to enroll in the Broker Postlicensing courses.
+Note: you must have a North Carolina provisional broker license to enroll in the Broker Postlicensing courses.

 What is a postlicensing course?

-The 30-hour postlicensing courses cost $215 each in 2016.
+The 30-hour postlicensing courses cost $215 each.
 Members of the Charlotte Regional Realtor® Association and Carolina Multiple Listing Services, Inc. receive a $20 discount ($195 member price).

 The required textbook is not included in the price.
 Students are required to purchase the 2015-2016 Real Estate Manual, which can be purchased online at the Realtor® Store.
 You can also contact the store at 704-940-3126.
 All postlicensing class students are required to have the 2015-2016 version of the North Carolina Real Estate Manual.
 There are no exceptions.